emstoudenmire/finiteTMPS/README.md

 - `triangular_metts.cc`: minimally entangled typical thermal states (METTS) algorithm for the triangular lattice Heisenberg model on quasi two-dimensional cylinders

+- `mpo_ancilla.cc`: ancilla (a.k.a. purification) algorithm for the
+  Heisenberg model on quasi two-dimensional cylinders

 # Steps to build